-W1 thermostat contacts open signaling that 1st stage heating requirements are satisfied.
-The gas valve will close and the induced draft blower will be de-energized.
-The indoor blower motor will continue to run for the fan off period (Field selectable at 60, 100, 140 or 180 seconds), then will be de-energized by the control module.
+When the thermostat is satisfied, R and W thermostat contacts open, the gas valve will close, the flames will extinguish, and the induced draft blower will be de-energized.
+The indoor blower motor will continue to run for the fan off period (Field selectable at 60, 100, 140 or 180 seconds), then be de-energized by the control module.